DragonJedi0/sgc_cli/README.md

 - Replace data.py with a real SQL database (e.g. SQLite/Postgres).
 - Add the ability to:
-    - Edit personnel (rank, assignment, status).
+    - Edit addition personnel fields (eg. status).
     - View detailed mission reports, including participant names.
 - Expose the core data via an API.
 - Build a web-based UI in TypeScript that talks to the backend.